In parting words, SEC's White calls for regulator to avoid political meddling

 Trump's choice to head the SEC, attorney Jay Clayton, has not opined publicly on his priorities or future rule-making plans.

-On Tuesday, White urged the SEC to resist lobbying by interest groups or other pressures, and to do what is best for investors and the economy.
+White's speech did not mention Trump or Clayton by name.
+But she urged future SEC leaders to resist lobbying by interest groups or other pressures, and do what is best for investors and the economy as a whole.

+"The choices ahead for the agency... will not be easy," she said.

-"Continuing to build an effective post-crisis market regulator will mean imposing measures that sometimes draw sharp outcry from interest groups," she said.
+"Continuing to build an effective post-crisis market regulator will mean imposing measures that sometimes draw sharp outcry from interest groups."

-White reflected on her own tenure at the SEC, which she acknowledged has often been marked by "hard decisions that have attracted criticism from both political parties."
+White reflected a bit on her own tenure at the SEC, which she acknowledged has often been marked by "hard decisions that have attracted criticism from both political parties."

 She also took a parting shot at some legislation being pushed by Republicans in the U.S. House of Representatives.

-One bill, approved last week, would impose additional requirements on the SEC to conduct economic analyses before it can adopt new rules.
+One bill, which passed last week, would impose additional requirements on the SEC to conduct economic and other cost-benefit analyses before it can adopt new rules.

 White said it would "provide no benefit to investors" and hamstring the agency from responding to a market crisis.